MicrosoftDocs/power-platform/power-virtual-agents/build-22/build-2022-quickstart.md

     - `Hi there!`
     - `Hi!`

 1. [Add an image card](advanced-cards.md#image-card) and provide an image of the restaurant.
-Providing an image helps the user visually confirm that they're booking at the correct location.
+Providing an image helps the user visually confirm that they're looking at the correct location.

     :::image type="content" source="media/build-2022-quickstart/image-card.png" alt-text="Screenshot of speech mode toggle.":::

-1. Add a second **Message** node and add the message `We're open 9am to 5pm Monday through Friday, and 10am through 8pm on the weekends.
-Please note, reservations can only be made for the next 7 days.`
+1. Add a second **Message** node and add the message `We're open 9 am to 5 pm Monday through Friday, and 10 am through 8 pm on the weekends.
+Please note that reservations can only be made for the next 7 days.`

 1. Change the edit mode to **Speech**.